 Dehydration due to breastfeeding can lead to serious health problems in a mother and her baby.
 If the mother is dehydrated for more than two days, her composition of breast milk can change, and the quantity of milk produced may not be enough for the baby.
 As a result, the baby’s health will be affected.
 Dehydration can also cause muscle cramps in your body when you hold your baby while nursing.

 How to Treat and Prevent Dehydration During Breastfeeding

 One can prevent dehydration by eating healthy food, exercising regularly, and drinking plenty of fluids.
 Here are some ways to treat dehydration when breastfeeding:

 Drink plenty of fluids like water, fresh fruit juices, tender coconut water, whole milk, and fruit smoothies.

 2. Eat Hydrating Fruits and Vegetables

-You can also replenish your body fluids by eating hydrating fruits and vegetables like cucumber, lettuce, watermelon, tomato, zucchini, radish, spinach, cabbage, strawberries, pineapples, carrots, honeydew melon, muskmelon, oranges, peaches, raspberries, apricots, and blueberries.
-Eating hydrating fruits and vegetables will help you avoid toxic chemicals like bisphenol-A that are found in plastics that hold bottled water.
+You can also replenish your bodily fluids by eating hydrating fruits and vegetables like cucumber, lettuce, watermelon, tomato, zucchini, radish, spinach, cabbage, strawberries, pineapples, carrots, honeydew melon, muskmelon, oranges, peaches, raspberries, apricots, and blueberries.
+Eating hydrating fruits and vegetables will help you avoid toxic chemicals like bisphenol-A found in plastics that hold bottled water.

 3. Try ORS